Interfaces Frank!Console and Ladybug

 In enterprises it is common to restrict access to the Frank!Framework without requiring HTTPS!
 When multiple servers cooperate they usually do so in a dedicated network that is not accessible from the outside.
 Requests from outside this network are required to be HTTPS and they enter via a dedicated server.
 This server handles the details of HTTPS like checking against a certificate.
 Configuring Tomcat to handle HTTPS is outside the scope of this manual.
 See Restricting server to internal network.

-Properties dtap.stage and application.security.http.transportGuarantee should be provided as system properties.
+Properties dtap.stage and application.security.http.transportGuarantee should be provided as environment properties.
 The other properties required for authorization can be provided as application properties, but not configuration properties.
 File DeploymentSpecifics.properties shown below demonstrate a very basic way to protect the Frank!Console and Ladybug:

 application.security.console.authentication.type=IN_MEMORY